vladimirkoba/tarantool-java/README.md

 ability.
 Also you can prefer to use a [discovery mechanism](#auto-discovery) in order to dynamically fetch and apply the node list.

+### The RoundRobinSocketProviderImpl class

+This cluster-aware provider uses addresses pool to connect to DB server.
+The provider picks up next address in order the addresses were passed.

+Similar to `SingleSocketChannelProviderImpl` this RR provider also relies on two options from the config: `TarantoolClientConfig.connectionTimeout` and `TarantoolClientConfig.retryCount` but in a bit different way.
+The latter option says how many times the provider should try to establish a connection to _one instance_ before failing an attempt.
+The provider requires positive retry count to work properly.
+The socket timeout is used to limit an interval between connections attempts per instance.
+In other words, the provider follows a pattern _connection should succeed after N attempts with M interval between them at max_.

 ### Basic cluster client usage

 1. Configure `TarantoolClusterClientConfig`: